 "Chow pledged during the campaign to fully implement TransformTO and made it clear “that she understands how urgent it is to reduce our greenhouse gas emissions.
 She knows that doing so fits very well with the housing and transportation initiatives that will make life better for Toronto residents, and she said she is impatient to get things done...Chow will reshape our approach to emissions reduction, climate resilience, and the energy transition,” starting from a recognition that “we will only achieve our targets by engaging the community.”

 The election of a new mayor for Toronto in June 2023 is an opportunity to express strong support for the full implementation of the Net Zero by 2040 Strategy.
 Toronto needs a mayor committed to taking immediate and meaningful action to avoid the worst impacts of the climate crisis, with clear strategies on how they will fund and implement the actions needed to achieve a reduction in heat-trapping pollutants of 65% below 1990 by 2030.

 The next mayor of the City of Toronto must get serious about the Climate Emergency.
 Strategic plans will be effective only if the required funding is made available.
-For that reason, Toronto environmental organizations are asking all mayoral candidates to signal to the city's voters that they are committed to taking action to head off the worst effects of human-caused global warming by signing a pledge to commit to:
+For that reason, Toronto environmental organizations are working together on the Toronto Mayor Climate Commitment Campaign.
+They are asking all mayoral candidates to signal to the city's voters that they are committed to taking action to head off the worst effects of human-caused global warming by signing a pledge to commit to:

 If elected mayor of Toronto, I pledge to do everything in my power and use all means available to ensure that the City of Toronto fully funds all actions in its TransformTO Net Zero strategy, keeping on track to meet 2025, 2030 and 2040 climate targets in the reduction of heat-trapping pollution.